awslabs/ar-go-tools/doc/backtrace.md

 The "backtrace" analysis tool `backtrace` performs a whole program, backwards interprocedural dataflow analysis on the input program that is given.
 It is not necessary to understand those terms in order to use the tool.
 In this section we focus on explaining the user interface of the backtrace tool and give examples of what it can analyze.
 To understand how the backtrace analysis works, the reader should refer to the technical report (work in progress).
 Here we explain *how to use the backtrace analysis tool* through a set of examples (in [Backtrace Analysis Examples](#backtrace-analysis-examples)).

 The tool will report backwards data flows from ***backtrace-points***, which are the functions from which the analysis should identify backwards data flows (traces).
 Those components are specified in the configuration file by the user (see [Backtrace Analysis Configuration](#backtrace-analysis-configuration)).
 The tool will output traces for each of the traces detected (and additional information if specified in the configuration file) (see [Backtrace Analysis Output](#backtrace-analysis-output)).
-The analysis entrypoints are all of the arguments to all of the calls of the backtrace-point functions.
+The analysis entry points are all the arguments to all the calls of the backtrace-point functions.
 A trace represents a data flow path through the program backwards from an entrypoint.
 This analysis is guaranteed to report every possible backwards data flow from an entrypoint.

 A trace terminates for a specific entrypoint when an instruction no longer has any inward data flow paths.
 For example, a trace which reaches the function call argument `f("end")` will end---the string constant `"end"` has no more inward data flow paths because no instructions write to it.

 > ⚠ The backtrace analysis does not support usages of the `reflect` and `unsafe` packages.
 We explain later how to analyze programs in the presence of those, but the result is not guaranteed to be correct when the analysis raises no alarms.

 ## Backtrace Analysis Configuration
 On top of the configuration options listed in the common fields, the user can configure backtrace-analysis specific options.
-The main configuration fields are the core components of the problem specification, which are the entrypoints to the analysis.
-The *backtrace-points* identify the functions from which the analysis should find all of the backwards data flows.
+The main configuration fields are the core components of the problem specification, which are the entry points to the analysis.
+The *backtrace-points* identify the functions from which the analysis should find all the backwards data flows.

 Below is an example of a config file containing a basic backtrace analysis specification:
 ```